 Halftime Main Show

 For your feature meal, you are not going to want to drag everyone into the kitchen away from the TV to load their plates—a definite penalty.
 Instead, bring out these pre-made Orange Chicken Pineapple Potato Kebabs.
 Protein?
 Check.
 Vegetables?
 Check.
 Zero dishes to wash?
 Check, check, check.
-No one will a miss a single wardrobe malfunction during the halftime show.

 Pro Tip: The night before, let your kids skewer the peppers, chicken and pineapple while you make the marinade (expect to break up the occasional sword fight).
 Marinate a batch without chili peppers and jalapeños to appease those picky palates.